moeraa/gitskills/README.md

 # gitskills

-creating a new branch is quick & simlpe.
+my creating a new branch is quick & simlpe.